microsoft/MPPC23-Power-Apps/lab1/README.md

     ```

     This gets a list of all the environments that you have access to.
 You should see the **Dev** environment listed as one of them.
 This is the one we want to eventually connect to.

+    > **Note:**
+    > It can take a couple of minutes before you get the full list of environments.
+Run the command again every minute until you see all the environments.

     ![Screenshot of pac org list](assets/org-list.png)